100% VA Disability Rating

 - Be unable to maintain substantial gainful employment as a result of your service-connected disabilities (for VA purposes, odd jobs are not considered substantial gainful employment)

 Also, you must meet evidence requirements for TDIU:

 - Evidence of at least one service-connected disability AND

 - Evidence that the service-connected disability or disabilities are sufficient, without regard to other factors, to prevent performing the mental and/or physical tasks required to get or keep substantial gainful employment AND

 - One disability ratable at 60% or more, OR if more than one disability exists, one disability is ratable at 40% or more with a combined rating of 70% or more.

 You Have a Temporary Total Disability Due to Hospitalizations

 In some cases the VA might award a temporary 100% rating due to hospitalization.
 To keep your 100% rating after expiration, you must show evidence that you qualify for total disability based on one or more of the other criteria above.

 Obtaining A 100% Disability Rating

 Are you receiving the VA Disability Benefits you are medically and ethically eligible for?
 The process to earn a 100% disability rating from the VA is complex, and not everyone is eligible for a 100% rating.
 Contact Veterans Guardian if you want assistance understanding VA Benefits.
-Learn how Veterans Guardian can help.
+Fill out the form below to get started.